Vermilion Bird: In popular culture

 In the MMORPG Final Fantasy XIV Online by Square Enix, a trial named "Hell's Kier" was added in Patch 4.4's Four Lords quest-line.
 The boss of this trial is named Suzaku and bears a resemblance to the Vermilion Bird.

 In Kagurabachi, the character Seichi Samura wields the enchanted blade Tobimune that harnesses the power of Suzaku, the vermilion bird, giving him regenerative powers.

 In Beyblade, Beyblade V-Force and Beyblade G-Revolution, the bit-beast Dranzer is modelled after the Vermillion Bird.

+In Malifaux, the "Story of Suzaku" features as a unique model for the Ten Thunders Faction under the Red Library keyword.